mmondics/aiops-z/docs/labs/instana-lab.md

     Instana provides the ability to monitor your environmental and power metrics, including Temperature and Power Consumption.
 Many clients migrate workloads from distributed/x86 platforms to IBM Z in order to reduce power consumption and thus their carbon footprint.
 With the metrics on this page, you can measure the impact that these migrations have.

-29. **Navigate to the "Partition" tab and expand one the KOSP3A option.**
+29. **Navigate to the "Partition" tab and expand the KOSP3A option.**

     ![instana-zhmc-5](instana-zhmc-5.png)